In this article, we will learn How to Fix “The CPU has been disabled by default. Power off or reset the virtual machine” on VMWare.

 Step 1: Change The VM Hardware Compatibility to 10.x

-Performing all the usual installation steps is important, but you need some more in addition to them.
+Performing all the usual installation steps is essential, but you need more in addition to them.
 The good thing is, it’s all done from the vmx file.
 There are two ways you can get it done.
-The first way you could do it is from the VMware with its Wizard.
+The first way you could do it is from VMware with its Wizard.

 The other option that you can try is from the vmx file.
 We’ll move on to this one as it will be easier.
-Make sure to follow every step with screenshots and you should be fine.
-Keep scrolling down for a real quick tutorial on what we’re about to cover next: how to fix The CPU has been disabled by the guest OS
+Ensure you follow every step with screenshots, and you should be fine.
+Keep scrolling down for a quick tutorial on what we’re about to cover next: how to fix The CPU has been disabled by the guest OS.

 Navigate to the files for your virtual machine.
 Right-click on the .vmx file and select Open with Notepad.